List of 8 Best Hiking Emergency Beacon and Buying Guide

 Spy Tec STI GL300 Mini Portable Personal Locator Beacon

-A compact, weather resistant beacon that provides hiker’s with a fast and effective way to be rescued in the event of an emergency.
+A compact, weather-resistant beacon that provides hikers with a fast and effective way to be rescued in an emergency.

-The STI GL300 locator beacon comes in handy to help you keep track of a child, an elderly or a spouse’s location.
-It could also help your loved ones keep track of your journey and location as you go on about your hiking adventures.
+The STI GL300 locator beacon is handy to help you keep track of a child, an elderly or a spouse’s location.
+It could also help your loved ones keep track of your journey and location as you go on your hiking adventures.

-The stated battery life of the beacon is two weeks but it could last longer depending on its usage.
+The battery life of the beacon is two weeks, but it could last longer depending on its usage.
 You can keep track of the charge level from the tracking website.
 Activating and cancelling a subscription for this beacon is free.

 Highlighted Features: